 You might have noticed the colorful stars which pop up on product pages across eBay.
-These are eBay star ratings and they appear in your ‘Seller Information’.
+These are eBay stars and they appear in your ‘Seller Information’.

 If you’ve just joined eBay, it may seem like your account is the only one without a star.
 But don’t worry, we’re here to explain how you can get an eBay star rating of your own.

 Sometimes they’re yellow, sometimes they’re red and sometimes they even have little speed lines for added effect.
 These eBay stars always appear to the right of a seller’s account name, just above their positive feedback percentage.

 Each star has a number beside it and if you hover over it, you’ll be told that this number represents the seller’s feedback score.